-Andrew Mayock, Acting Deputy Director for Management, Office of Management and Budget
+Andrew Mayock, Senior Advisor to the Director, Office of Management and Budget

 Christina Goldfuss, Managing Director, Council on Environmental Quality

 Victor Mendez, Deputy Secretary of Transportation, Department of Transportation

 Building a 21st century infrastructure in a manner that safeguards our communities and the environment is an important component of President Obama’s effort to strengthen our Nation’s economy, create new jobs, and improve U.S. competitiveness in the global market.
 Federal agencies seek to ensure that as these major infrastructure projects are proposed, potential impacts on safety, security, and environmental and community resources such as air, water, land, and historical and cultural resources are considered and minimized.
 Over time, the process and legal requirements for the permitting and review of major infrastructure projects have developed in a siloed and ad-hoc way, creating complex processes that in some cases have taken years or longer to complete.
 Although there are several reasons why a major infrastructure project may be delayed (including applicant funding uncertainty and state and local reviews), over the past three years the Administration has undertaken an ambitious effort to modernize the Federal government’s role in permitting and review processes.

 To ensure his Administration took action to modernize these permitting and review processes, on March 22, 2012, the President signed Executive Order 13604, Improving Performance of Federal Permitting and Review of Infrastructure Projects and subsequently a Presidential Memorandum on May 17, 2013, charging an interagency Steering Committee to lead the development of a plan to turn best practices into standard practice.
 This Implementation Plan identifies four strategies, 15 reforms, and nearly 100 both near-term and long-term milestones.
 The strategies are: